awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

  **Issue:** When you try to open an environment, the IDE does not display for a long time \(after at least five minutes\)\.

  **Possible causes:**
-+ Your web browser does not have third\-party cookies enabled\.
 + The IAM user that is signed in to the AWS Cloud9 console does not have the required AWS access permissions to open the environment\.
-+ If the environment is associated with an AWS cloud compute instance \(for example an Amazon EC2 instance\), the instance's associated VPC is not set to the correct settings for AWS Cloud9\.
++ If the environment is associated with an AWS cloud compute instance \(for example an Amazon EC2 instance\):
+  + The instance's associated VPC is not set to the correct settings for AWS Cloud9\.
-+ If the environment is associated with an AWS cloud compute instance, the instance is transitioning between states or is failing automated status checks, during the time when AWS Cloud9 is trying to connect to the instance\.
+  + The instance is transitioning between states or is failing automated status checks, during the time when AWS Cloud9 is trying to connect to the instance\.
 + If the environment is an SSH environment, the associated cloud compute instance or your own server is not set up correctly to allow AWS Cloud9 to access it\.

  **Recommended solutions:**
-+ Enable third\-party cookies in your web browser, and then try opening the environment again\.
-To enable third\-party cookies:
-  + For Apple Safari, see [Manage cookies and website data in Safari](https://support.apple.com/guide/safari/manage-cookies-and-website-data-sfri11471/mac) on the Apple Support website\.
-  + For Google Chrome, see **Change your cookie settings** in [Clear, enable, and manage cookies in Chrome](https://support.google.com/chrome/answer/95647) on the Google Chrome Help website\.
-  + For Internet Explorer, see **To block or allow all cookies** in [Description of Cookies](https://support.microsoft.com/help/260971/description-of-cookies) on the Microsoft Support website\.
-  + For Mozilla Firefox, see the **Accept third party cookies** setting in [Enable and disable cookies that websites use to track your preferences](https://support.mozilla.org/kb/enable-and-disable-cookies-website-preferences) on the Mozilla Support website\.
-  + For other web browsers, see their web browser's documentation\.

-  If you want to restrict enabling third\-party cookies only for AWS Cloud9 and your web browser allows this, specify the following domains, depending on the supported AWS Regions where you want to use AWS Cloud9\.
-****
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/troubleshooting.html)
 + Make sure the IAM user that is signed in to the AWS Cloud9 console has the required AWS access permissions to open the environment, and then try opening the environment again\.
 For more information see the following, or check with your AWS account administrator:
   +  [Step 3: Add AWS Cloud9 Access Permissions to the Group](setup.md#setup-give-user-access) in *Team Setup*
   +  [AWS Managed \(Predefined\) Policies for AWS Cloud9](auth-and-access-control.md#auth-and-access-control-managed-policies) in *Authentication and Access Control*